 If you’ve been fired, DO NOT sign anything.
 You have the right to legal advice before signing any termination documents or release.
 Do not lose your employment rights to severance or termination pay before speaking to a Hamilton employment termination lawyer.
 It’s important that you “cool off” and first deal with the immediate psychological implications of being fired.
 Then, have your severance papers reviewed by a qualified Hamilton employment lawyer who can ensure that:

-By working with a Hamilton employment lawyer from Lalande Lawyers, we can protect your employment rights and assist with the challenges of today’s workplace by providing practical advice on all aspects of the employment relationship.
+By working with a Hamilton employment lawyer, we can protect your employment rights and assist with the challenges of today’s workplace by providing practical advice on all aspects of the employment relationship.